telerik/xaml-docs/controls/radfiledialogs/radopenfiledialog.md

 #### __Figure 2: Multiple selection__
 ![](images/radopenfiledialog-02.png)

-## Working with the selected files
+## Working with the Selected Files

 You can get the paths of the selected files via the __FileName__ and __FileNames__ properties.
 Note that the properties are empty until the DialogResult is valid.
 When you open file(s) the properties will return the corresponding paths.